Lower Earley

+Although within the Borough of Wokingham for administrative purposes, Lower Earley's built-up area is contiguous with the Borough of Reading and had no rural separation from the town, in effect making it an outer suburb of Reading.
+For this reason, it forms part of the Reading/Wokingham Urban Area.

 History

 Lower Earley was the part of Earley liberty in Sonning parish beside the River Loddon.
 It mostly consisted of Earley Upper Common and Lower Wood Common and a number of farms.
 From 1977, the Lower Earley private estate was constructed.
 Three new primary schools were built (Hawkedon, Hillside Primary School and Radstock Primary School), together with a large supermarket complex, which opened in 1979, and a sports centre.
 In 1988, a second shopping area, Maiden Place, opened.